Wonder Man: Fictional character biography

 Simon Williams is the son of rich industrialist Sanford Williams, owner of Williams Innovations.
 Simon inherits the munitions factory after his father's death, but the company's profits fall due to its biggest competitor Tony Stark and his company Stark Industries.
-On the advice of his brother Eric, Simon tries to embezzle funds from his company but is caught and incarcerated.
-Simon, desperate and blaming Stark for his predicament, accepts an offer from the master villain Baron Heinrich Zemo.
+On the advice of his brother Eric, Simon tries to embezzle funds from his company, but is caught and incarcerated.
+Simon, desperate and blaming Stark for his predicament, accepts an offer from Heinrich Zemo.
 Enchantress pays his bail, so Simon agrees to become a pawn in Zemo's plan to infiltrate the Avengers.
 As a result, Simon is transformed into an ion-powered superhuman.
 His powers are tested, and he is shown to have great superhuman strength and durability, even defeating the Executioner.
-Called Wonder Man by Zemo, he is then sent to meet and join the Avengers, with instructions to betray them at a critical moment so that Zemo's Masters of Evil can destroy the Avengers.
+Called Wonder Man by Zemo, he is sent to meet and join the Avengers, with instructions to betray them at a critical moment so that Zemo's Masters of Evil can destroy the Avengers.
 Zemo ensures Wonder Man's loyalty by advising him that as a result of the treatment his body now requires periodic doses of a serum to survive—a serum that only Zemo can provide.
 The Avengers are lured into a trap and captured.
 The plan fails when Wonder Man decides to save the Avengers and aid them against Zemo, apparently at the cost of his own life.
-Hank Pym records Wonder Man's brain patterns in the hope that one day he can be revived.
-Unbeknownst to the Avengers, Wonder Man's body has simply entered a catatonic state as it adjusts to the effects of the treatment.
+Hank Pym records Wonder Man's brain patterns in the hope that he can eventually be revived.
+Unbeknownst to the Avengers, Wonder Man has entered a catatonic state rather than dying.
 Eric Williams becomes distraught over the apparent death of his sibling and, blaming the Avengers, assumes the identity of the Grim Reaper in an effort to destroy them.
-The Grim Reaper steals Simon's body at one point, and attacks the Avengers three times before Wonder Man finally returns.